dannguyen/smalldata_journalism/projects/inspect-the-web/05-inspecting-data-files.md

 ## Naked data

 Hopefully, this tour of the **Network** panel has illuminated a few useful truths about the Web for you.
 With the **Elements** panel, we saw how much of the Web is *just* text.
 Now we see that web pages can also be made of many different files.

+This means that with the Network panel, we can inspect each file individually.
+Many interactive web pages are *containers* that pull in data files.
+When we inspect those data files individually to see their raw data, we're essentially telling the web page: *Thanks, but we'll take the data as is.
+No need to pretty it up for us.*

+I made use of this concept during the [Dollars for Doctors investigation at ProPublica](http://projects.propublica.org/docdollars), in which I had to collect and parse lists of financial transactions from several different drug companies.

+One company had decided to display their list as a Flash application, which, while attractive, made it impossible to just highlight and copy the text.
+Whether or not the company did this deliberately to try to make their list harder to copy, I couldn't say.
+But after inspecting the web traffic on the page, their data ended up being the easiest to copy.
+You can see [the details in my writeup here](http://www.propublica.org/nerds/item/reading-flash-data).

+So the Network panel has some practical uses when it comes to finding source files.
+And if you ever become a web developer, the Network panel is indispensable for diagnosing your work.
+But the main insight you should internalize before moving on to the final chapter is: TK